• Skip to primary navigation

 The vegetables were soft and perfectly cooked.
 And the gravy was packed full of flavour thanks to the chicken juices and the spices I rubbed onto the chicken before cooking it.
 All I had to do was thicken the gravy while the chicken was browning.

-Normally a boiled chicken looks very white and unappealing, so to give it a bit of colour (and lots of flavour) I rubbed it with a mixture of salt, garlic granules and paprika before putting it in the slow-cooker.
+Normally a boiled chicken looks very white and unappealing, so to give it a bit of colour (and lots of flavour) I rubbed it with a mixture of salt, garlic granules and paprika before putting it in the slow cooker.
 If you prefer, you could also rub a packet of cup-of-soup mix onto the chicken for extra flavour.
-I like mushroom flavour, but you can use the flavour of your choice.
+I like mushroom flavours, but you can use the flavour of your choice.

 I actually made this meal twice in 2 days, because the first time I accidentally tore the skin on the breast of the chicken, so the photos didn’t come out too well.
 Hubby was delighted – and I didn’t mind because I had lots of leftover chicken to make my favourite chicken and mushroom pie, which I’ve packed into the freezer for another easy meal.